mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-## Motivation of IP flow model

-The chose IP flow model is selected due to several advantages:

-  * Shared functionality with CONNECT-UDP: The UDP flow proxying functionality of CONNECT-UDP will need to establish, store and process the same IP header related fields and state.
-So this can be accomplished by simply removing the UDP specific processing of packets.

-  * CONNECT-IP can establish a new IP flow in 0-RTT: No network related latencies in establishing new flow.

-  * Minimized per packet overhead: The per packet overhead is reduced to basic framing of the IP payload for each IP packet and flow identifiers.

-Disadvantages of this model are the following:

-  * Client server focused solution: Accepting non-solicited server-initiated traffic is challenging and require MASQUE server to client signalling when incoming packets are receiived at the proxy.

-Discussion: This IP flow model appears less suitable if one targets network proxying or running server functionality on the client side.
-However, the functionality specified in this documnet is anyway required for CONNECT-UDP and should therefore be utiilized to also reduce overhead for IP proxying.
-A potential solution to also support network proxying is to add another modes for CONNECT-IP which would tunnel the complete IP header over the MASQUE forwarding connection.
-However, this puts addition requirements on the MASQUE server related to IP router functionality, source address validation, and possibly network address translation and therefore requires further discussion.

 # The CONNECT-IP method {#connect-ip-method}